VictorFajardo/nestkit-backend/README.md

 ## 🛠️ Deployment Notes

-You can deploy this stack to any container-based platform (Fly.io, AWS ECS, Render, etc.) with:

 - Secrets injection
 - Port 3000 exposed
 - PostgreSQL backend
 - Optional: Prometheus scraping `/metrics`

-Let me know if you want a Fly.io or Render deploy guide!

 ---